-Your lender will have you provide tax documents and paystubs to show that you have a steady source of income.
+Your lender will have you provide tax documents and pay stubs to show that you have a steady source of income.
 They’ll also verify that you have the funds for a down payment in your bank account.

-Enlisting The Help Of Professionals
+Enlist The Help Of Professionals

-Choosing A Neighborhood
+Select A Neighborhood

 New York City is a big place, so you’ll want to narrow down your search to just a few different areas.
-When choosing where you’d like to live, consider your commute to work, the amenities you prefer in a neighborhood (restaurants, stores, parks, nearby subway stops, etc.), noise level, safety, and any other features you need to enjoy and feel good in your home.
+When choosing where you’d like to live, consider your commute to work, the amenities you prefer in a neighborhood (restaurants, stores, parks, nearby subway stops, etc.), noise level, safety and any other features you need to enjoy and feel good in your home.

-Acing Your Co-Op Interview
+Ace Your Co-Op Interview

 Thanks to the popularity of co-ops, another New York housing eccentricity is the co-op board interview.